How do your services work?

 Will the hospital release my placenta to me?

-The hospitals all have policies that allow for a mom to take her healthy placenta home with her for any reason (cultural, religious, nutrition, etc.) However, some hospitals are much more placenta friendly then others and some staff at some hospitals will not be the be the friendliest or most supportive in letting you take home your placenta with you.
-The way to ensure the best placenta release outcome is to be well prepared if necessary, to continue to request the release of your placenta.
-Hospitals that are not respectful of natural or holistic practices may try to convince you not to keep your placenta or tell you that it needs to be tested in pathology (because they know you cannot keep it once it is sent to pathology).
-You can simply deny any testing they suggest to you and continue to ask for the release of your placenta.
-It’s also a good idea to not let it out of your site, and to have your spouse or family member take possession of it immediately after birth to avoid this issue.
-We have encapsulated placentas from all of our area's hospitals, so if you have specific questions/concerns regarding your particular hospital for delivery please contact me and we can discuss this topic further.
-They may require you to sign a release form to have it released into your possession.
-This is just a standard form and perfectly fine.
+The hospitals all have policies that allow for a mom to take her healthy placenta home with her for any reason (cultural, religious, nutrition, etc.) However, some hospitals are much more placenta friendly than others.
+The way to ensure the best placenta release outcome is to be prepared if necessary to continue to request the release of your placenta.
+Some hospitals may try to convince you not to keep your placenta, or tell you that it needs to be tested in pathology (because they know you cannot keep it once it is sent to pathology).
+You can simply deny any testing they suggest to the placenta if you wish, and continue to ask for the release of your placenta.
+It’s also a good idea to not let it out of your sight, and to have your spouse or family member take possession of it immediately after birth to avoid this issue.
+We have encapsulated placentas from all of our area hospitals, so if you have specific questions/concerns regarding your particular hospital for delivery please contact us and we can discuss.
+They may require you to sign a standard release form to have it released into your possession.

-You should tell your doctor or midwife ahead of time that you plan to take your placenta home and write it in your birth plan.
+You should tell your doctor or midwife ahead of time that you plan to take your placenta home, and write it in your birth plan.
 This way if there is an issue, you can deal with it before you are in labor.
 I also recommend that you mention your intentions again upon admission and then again once the placenta is birthed.
 Be friendly and cooperative when discussing your intentions to take home your placenta.
-You do not need to share with your OB or hospital staff what you intend to do with the placenta, just that you would like to have it after your baby is born & that it is not to be treated with any chemicals.
+You are not required to share with your care team what you intend to do with the placenta if you don't wish, just that you would like to have it after your baby is born & that it is not to be treated with any chemicals.

 What if they want to take my placenta to pathology?